Naxos or Paros? Find your Greek Island Match

 If dining well for you sounds more like ceviche and champagne than a Greek salad and moussaka, choose Paros.

-With polished facades set in insta-perfect corners of whitewashed villages framed by tumbling bougainvillea, the scene is curated and cosmopolitan.
+With polished facades set in insta-perfect corners of whitewashed villages framed by tumbling bougainvillea, the scene in Paros is curated and cosmopolitan.
 In Naxos, even the snazzier restaurants have a more laidback way about them.
-Picture nursing an ouzo over grilled octopus with sand between your toes, while the children skip around in sprawling taverns.
+Picture nursing an ouzo over grilled octopus with sand between your toes, while the children scamper around in sprawling taverns.
 The most fertile island in the Cyclades, Naxos also attracts with the wholesome goodness of food grown and grazed locally.

-Pictured above, from left: Fine dining in Naoussa, Paros ; dining in Kastraki in Naxos
+Pictured above, from left: Fine dining in Naoussa, Paros ; dining in Kastraki in Naxos.

 If you’re looking for design-forward hotels and swanky villas, Paros is the savvier.

 Naxos’ accommodation options are not without good looks, stylish suites, and swoon-worthy comforts.
-You’re just less likely to find Aesop products in your bathroom, hot stone massage services, and a sushi bar on your property.
+You’re just less likely to find Aesop toiletries in your bathroom, hot stone massage services, and a sushi bar on your property.

-Pictured above, from left: 5 star Avant Mar in Paros, and Seaside Naxos boutique villas in Plaka
+Pictured above, from left: 5 star Avant Mar in Paros, and Seaside Naxos boutique villas in Plaka.

 If you appreciate an assortment of beaches for every mood, Paros is more impressive.